DevSaini4752/Nexus/ToDoManager_modified/README.md

 A modular, command-line To-Do manager built with Python.
 It features deadline tracking, a gamified point system, a colorful CLI interface, persistent data storage, and a structured modular codebase.
 The project is designed to simulate a real-world software system with clean separation of concerns.

+## Important Note
+- This system is functionally similar to the original `ToDoManager (found at https://github.com/DevSaini4752/ToDoManager.git)`.
+However, specific modifications have been implemented to ensure compatibility with The Nexus project.
+These adjustments primarily involve the removal of animations and the system's continued operation after exiting.

 ## Features

 - Add, remove, and view tasks